thatapicompany/theauthapi-magiclink-retool-demo/README.md

 }
 ```

-## Validating the Magic user with the theauthapi.com
+## Validating the Magic user with theauthapi.com

 When a new user is granted access to your app, we need to generate a new access token for them.
 This token is then tied to this user for all future access.
-You can use this token test access privileges across any app you control.
+You can use this token to test access privileges across any app you control.

 That's it!
 You now have a working Next.js app that includes Magic authentication for both magic links and social logins, connecting your Retool App.